Skip to content

 After submission

 Once you have submitted your program, it will be reviewed and tested by Astro Pi Mission Control.
-They will assess your program according to the following:
+They will assess your program according to the program checklist and the following criteria.

 Does your program meet the guidelines?